Ever wondered how designers conceptualize the design of a finished product? Or how a prototype is built? Why do interior designers need 3-D modelling?

 Additionally, in 2D interior design, designers build multiple models for different views, which increases the scope of mistakes.

 However, with 3D modelling, designers design in one model.
-Here, end-users get to visualise how much clearance and access they’ll get around a design before it’s built.
+Here, end-users get to visualize how much clearance and access they’ll get around a design before it’s built.

 2. 3D models communicate design ideas effectively